Insert bell schedule here!

 (7) suspension from school.

-Occasionally, students may need to be absent from school for reasons other than those listed above.
+Occasionally, students may need to be absent from school for reasons not listed above.
 Absence requests for three days or more will be treated as excused absences if advance approval has been granted by the principal.
 The steps to request approval are as follows:

 The student prints out the Extended Absence Request Form or obtains a copy from the main office.